KPHO-TV: Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division, including KPHO and KTVK, for $2.7 billion.
 In Arizona, Gray already owned CBS affiliate KOLD-TV in Tucson.
 The sale was completed on December 1.

 In 2024, Gray became the official television partner of the Arizona Cardinals, taking over from KPNX.
-KPHO-TV and KOLD-TV will air preseason games, while the Arizona's Family group will offer additional team-related programming as well as high school football and flag football.
+KPHO-TV and KOLD-TV would air preseason games, while the Arizona's Family group would offer additional team-related programming as well as high school football and flag football.

 News operation

 KPHO-TV has operated a news department since it signed on.
 In the early days, there were no news film facilities that permitted processing of film in the state; all film had to be processed in California.
 This changed in 1952, when Ralph Painter figured out how to project processed film from a negative, saving time; this allowed him to get footage of a ballroom fire on the air—which he had processed in his own bathtub—in hours, not days.
 When it became independent in 1955, KPHO was one of the few such stations of the time with a functioning news department.
 It aired a noon and early evening newscast and a late news brief.
 In 1973, KPHO became the first independent to go up against the major network stations directly with a seven-day 10 p.m. newscast.
 This program shifted to 9:30 p.m. in 1975, where it remained for more than 15 years, with the station producing an hour of news a day: a midday show at 11:30 a.m. and a 9:30 p.m. newscast.
 This lasted until 1991, when the 9:30 p.m. show was expanded to a full hour at 9.
 Even then, KPHO's news department was one-third the size of its network competitors.
 Despite being an independent station, KPHO news was competitive through the 1970s and 1980s.
 It often out-rated KTVK and by 1985, in the words of The Arizona Republic television columnist Bud Wilkinson, had managed to "stake a firm claim as the third-rated news department in town".
+However, it was the only independent station producing a prime-time newscast that did not see its news ratings grow from 1982 to 1989, of 21 stations that did news in 1982.
 By May 1994, the station was in the early stages of planning a two-hour morning news program from 7 to 9 a.m., which would have been only the second such show from a non-Fox independent station.